3C0D/copy-new/README's Linked Content/To Compile the Application Yourself.md

 **Debug Features:**

 - **build-dev**: Includes debug file logging to `dist/dev/debug.log` for development analysis
+- **build-dev --console**: Same as build-dev but with console visible for real-time log viewing
 - **build-final**: Production build with minimal logging

 The scripts will automatically: